 Figuring out how to hang a matrix of 15 displays on a curved wall presented us with a number of challenging questions.
 How will we run the cabling?
 How will we access ports on each display?
 How will these be serviced once installation is complete?
 We knew that in the museum space we would be unable to get behind the displays once installed.
 Fortunately, our team knew about the ConnexSys mounting system from Chief Manufacturing.
 Each individual mount in this system can be adjusted for depth, height, and tilt and be pulled outwards for easy access to the back of the display.
 Once all of the displays were mounted and in place, we took the time to go through and adjust each mount to get the most seamless arrangement of the screens.
 We used 55” LG commercial video wall displays with ultra thin bezels – 3.5mm from active screen to active screen.
 At Ideum, we built our own curved wall in our Usability and Prototyping Studio to allow us to perform a full test of the video wall system.
 Check out the time lapse video below of the wall being built.

 The DinoStomp application was developed in Unity3D.
-The prehistoric scene, and the dinosaurs that appear in it, took several months to design and develop in conjunction with our partners at Ft.
-Worth.
+The prehistoric scene, and the dinosaurs that appear in it, took several months to design and develop in conjunction with our partners at Fort Worth Museum of Science and History.
 We needed to design and create the scene along with the dinosaur characters.
 This work included 3D modeling, rigging and animation, textures, and lighting.
 There were technical challenges in development, from a performance stand point, with a nearly 10,000 pixel wide scene.
 As an example, due to the scale of the scene, Unity3D’s built-in lighting tools took up to 10 hours to build every time we made significant changes to the lighting environment.

 Beyond developing the scene and characters, the interactive elements of the exhibit posed the greatest challenge.
 The primary interaction in the DinoStomp exhibit was to be accomplished by tracking people walking in front of the wall with a Kinect motion sensor so we could use that data in the application to have dinosaurs follow visitors across displays.
 Accurate body tracking was complicated as we had to take into account lighting conditions, varying distances between people and the wall, and the curve of the wall.
 In early prototyping, we used a single Microsoft Kinect device using skeletal tracking and additional qualifiers from the tracking data.
 The curve of the wall came into play again – we found that we couldn’t cover the entire length of the 20 foot wall with a single Kinect.
 Ultimately, to solve this problem we needed to add additional Kinect devices to our set up.